The Cost of Dry Eye Treatment

 Buying eye care products

 If you have dry eye disease, you are most likely familiar with over-the-counter (OTC) lubricating drops.
 Known as artificial tears, there are likely dozens available at your local pharmacy.
 These are not cheap and often require you to buy many bottles during the year.
-The costs add up.1
+The costs of this dry eye treatment add up.1

 Other eye care products you may be buying include ointments, lid scrubs, and humidifiers.1